 I was thunderstruck, I couldn’t believe it was her, I was so glad to know she was still with me, although it was a nonsense to go and hug her.
 Trying to make the most of that intervention I just bombarded her with questions but she made it clear that she cannot stay for too long in my body.

-Where are you, Leann?
+“Where are you, Leann?”
 I asked.

 “I don’t even know Sheryl, but I’m sure who did this to me, your aunt Agatha!”

-I’m so sorry Leann, I wish I had foreseen her malevolent intentions, but she was very supportive from the beginning and she really gained my trust, it was really hard to realize she was just putting up a façade to achieve her plans.
+“I’m so sorry Leann, I wish I had foreseen her malevolent intentions, but she was very supportive from the beginning and she really gained my trust, it was really hard to realize she was just putting up a façade to achieve her plans.

-I want you to be aware that I just went to your house to look for Jeremy’s head and I saw her there, we had a brief encounter.
+I want you to be aware that I just went to your house to look for Jeremy’s head and I saw her there, we had a brief encounter.”
+Uttered Sheryl.

 “What did she look like?
 What did she say?”
 Leann asked.

-She seemed to have been constantly reshaping herself Leann, she looked like she ran out of powers and somehow, she has been consorting with the trinity and Lilith at the same time.
+“She seemed to have been constantly reshaping herself Leann, she looked like she ran out of powers and somehow, she has been consorting with the trinity and Lilith at the same time.”
+Uttered Sheryl.

 “What the hell?
 How do you know that?”
+Asked Leann surprised.

-There was an altar setup with the trinity sigils in one of the rooms of the house, of your house!
-I was at first worried that you were the one consorting with them, but then I noticed that somebody had recently used the altar and cleaned it up.
+“There was an altar setup with the trinity sigils in one of the rooms of the house, of your house!
+I was at first worried that you were the one consorting with them, but then I noticed that somebody had recently used the altar and cleaned it up.”
+Expressed Sheryl.

 “Sheryl I can’t believe what I’m hearing, this woman is something else.
-I wonder what kind of dark trade or deal would she have gotten to become a worshiper of two different entities besides, she must be trying hard to achieve something big to make herself go through all that.”
+I wonder what kind of dark trade or deal would she have gotten to become a worshiper of two different entities besides, she must be trying hard to achieve something big to make herself go through all that.

-“I’m running out of time and you need to get back to your body ASAP.
+I’m running out of time and you need to get back to your body ASAP.
 Please try contacting me while meditating or through the Tarot cards as we used to, do not use the Ouija board, at least not for now, that way we can keep the communication between ourselves and we could avoid a premeditated attack from the trinity and even Lilith.”
+Spoke Leann concerned.

-Ok Leann, I’m so glad you’re back, not physically but close enough that I feel safe again and not alone anymore.
-I really hope to hear from you again, my dear Leann.
+“Ok Leann, I’m so glad you’re back, not physically but close enough that I feel safe again and not alone anymore.
+I really hope to hear from you again, my dear Leann.”
+Expressed Sheryl.

 And then followed a quick darkness, but the light from the candles went back in a second while I rushed back to my body.

-This short encounter with Leann unsettled me for a different reason than what I thought it would be, I felt guilty for losing her so I thought she would be pissed towards me, perhaps assuming I had something to do with Agatha, although she didn’t know where she was nor being aware of her own life or death neither.
-She was willing to help me and appears to be trapped somewhere, this happened before with Jeremy so I like to keep my hopes up, she might still be alive.
+This short encounter with Leann unsettled me for a different reason than what I thought it would be, I felt guilty for losing her so I thought she would be pissed toward me, perhaps assuming I had something to do with Agatha, although she didn’t know where she was nor being aware of her own life or death neither.
+She was willing to help me and appears to be trapped somewhere, this happened before with our fake ally so I like to keep my hopes up, she might still be alive.

 On the other hand, the fact that I’m not in control of my astral projecting anymore.
 If Leann being a witch is powerful enough to kick me out of my own body, I wonder what could other entities do without me even realizing it until I’m out?